eryjus/bb-computer-v2/journals/Journal-20-Program-Counter.md

 ---

 After committing the schematic, I found an error in the pin-out text at the bottom left.
 It was reversed.
 I have not updated the picture in this journal; just know it was wrong.

+---

+### 2022-Mar-19

+Today I am going to come back to the program counter.
+The purpose is to rename the files and perform some cleanup.